-- wish to minimize risk by investing in higher credit-quality debt securities; - are interested in investing in a socially responsible fund; - can afford to set aside capital for at least 3 years (medium term horizon); and - · can accept temporary and/or potential capital losses.
+Typical Investor's Profile The Sub-Fund is suitable for institutional and retail investors who: wish to minimize risk by investing in higher credit-quality debt securities; • are interested in investing in a socially responsible fund; • can afford to set aside capital for at least 3 years (medium term horizon); and • can accept temporary and/or potential capital losses.
+Specific Risks The specific risks of investing in the Sub-Fund are linked to: Capital loss: - ESG Driven Investments: Debt securities; - Below Investment Grade Securities or Unrated Securities; Changing interest rates; - Emerging Markets; Credit risk; - Sustainability Risks.
+Counterparty risk; Exchange rates; Geographic Concentration; Changes in laws and/or tax regimes; Derivatives: Investment in contingent convertibles securities,

-- Capital loss;

-ESG Driven Investments;

-- Debt securities;

-Below Investment Grade Securities or Unrated Securities;

-- Changing interest rates;

-Credit risk;

-Emerging Markets;

-Sustainability Risks.

-- Counterparty risk;

-- Exchange rates;

-- Geographic Concentration;

-- Changes in laws and/or tax regimes;

-- Derivatives;

-- Investment in contingent convertibles securities,

 - Liquidity.